Stable super-resolution limit and smallest singular value of restricted Fourier matrices

 \subsection{Proof of Proposition \ref{prop:demanet}}

-For this proof, we make the following notational changes.
-We can identify every discrete measure $\mu$ whose support is contained in the grid of width $1/N$ and consists of $S$ points with a $S$-sparse vector $x\in\C^N$.
+For this proof, we make the following changes to the notation.
+We can identify every discrete measure $\mu$ whose support is contained in the grid with spacing $1/N$ and consists of $S$ points with a $S$-sparse vector $x\in\C^N$.
 Under this identification, the Fourier transform of $\mu$ is identical to the discrete Fourier transform of $x$.
 Let $\C_S^N$ be the set of $S$-sparse vectors in $\C^N$, and $\calF$ be the first $M+1$ rows of the $N\times N$ discrete Fourier transform matrix.
 With this notation at hand, the min-max error is

 \begin{proof} We prove the upper bound first.
 Let $\varphi$ be the function that maps each $y\in\calY$ to the sparsest vector $\varphi_y\in\C^N$ such that $\|\calF \varphi_y-y\|_2\leq \delta$.
 If there is not a unique choice of vector $\varphi_y$, just choose any one of them arbitrarily.
 Note that $\varphi_y$ exists because $x$ also satisfies the constraint that $\|\calF x-y\|_2\leq \delta$, and the choice of $\varphi_y$ does not explicitly depend on $x$ and $\eta$.
 Note that $\|\tilde x\|_0\leq \|\varphi_y\|_0\leq S$ by definition of $\varphi$.
 Then we have